kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 ## PolicyServer Custom Resource

-Add a new spec field to the PolicyServer CRD, `spec.allowedContextAwareCalls`.
+Add a new specification field to the PolicyServer CRD, `spec.allowedContextAwareCalls`.
 Optional.
 Array of strings.
 Contains a list of context-aware host-call API calls allowed in the policy-server Deployment.
 Gets validated against a known valid list of context aware calls.
 Defaults to allowing all calls with `[all]`,